 The feedback survey, which was completed by more than 200 people, reflects a strong sense of collective commitment: an overwhelming majority expressed satisfaction with the experience, describing it as “stimulating,” “friendly,” and “useful.”
 The most frequently cited favorite initiative was the establishment of a green participatory budget.

 The discussions continued into the afternoon during a series of interdisciplinary panels, where researchers and practitioners explored the connections between sustainability, social justice, and environmental democracy.
-The results of the MaTerrathon will now inform several research projects—two theses and five scientific publications currently in progress—and a program aimed at reaching new audiences, including the “Ma Terre en classe” project, a role-playing game focused on decarbonization for high school students.
+The results of the MaTerrathon will now inform several research projects, including two theses and five scientific publications currently in progress, as well as an outreach program targeting other audiences, such as the “Ma Terre en classe” project—a role-playing game aimed at decarbonization for high school students.

 As Simon Persico put it,“Learning through play, dialogue, and negotiation around decarbonization measures brings the transition to life: this MaTerrathon marks the start of an ambitious, collective journey.”